YunoHost-Apps/opensondage_ynh/README.md

 ## How to report a bug ?

-You can report an issue on the official YunoHost bug tracker : https://dev.yunohost.org .
+You can report an issue concerning this package on the official YunoHost bug tracker : https://dev.yunohost.org .

 ## Screenshot